winstonjs/winston/docs/transports.md

 import winston from 'winston'
 import NewrelicTransport from 'winston-newrelic-agent-transport'

+const logger = winston.createLogger()

 const options = {}

-const logger = winston.createLogger({
-  transports: [
-    new NewrelicTransport(options)
-  ]
-})
+logger.add(new NewrelicTransport(options))
 ```

-The New Relic agent typically automatically sends Winston logs to New Relic when using CommonJS.
+The New Relic agent typically automatically forwards Winston logs to New Relic when using CommonJS.
 With CommonJS no additional transport should be needed.
-However, when using ECMAScript modules, the automatic sending of logs can with certain coding patterns not work.
-This transport leverages the New Relic agent to send logs to New Relic for the times when automatic log sending is not working.
+However, when using ECMAScript modules, the automatic forwarding of logs can with certain coding patterns not work.
+If the New Relic agent is not automatically forwarding your logs, this transport provides a solution.

 Options:

-* __level__: The Winston logging level to use as the maximum level of messages that the transport will log.
+* __level__ (optional): The Winston logging level to use as the maximum level of messages that the transport will log.
-* __rejectCriteria__: The rejectCriteria option allows you to specify an array of regexes that will be matched against either the Winston info object or log message to determine whether or not a log message should be rejected and not logged to New Relic.
+* __rejectCriteria__ (optional): The rejectCriteria option allows you to specify an array of regexes that will be matched against either the Winston info object or log message to determine whether or not a log message should be rejected and not logged to New Relic.

 ### Papertrail Transport